Conorisco/CV/README.md

-# CV
+# CV generated in R

 My academic CV made with the `Vitae R` package, with code from a variety of github pages which I am indebted to including Brian Jenks https://github.com/tallguyjenks

-long form pdf CV available [here](https://github.com/Conorisco/CV/blob/main/CV_conorisco/CV_conorisco.pdf) Short form pdf CV - TBC
+long form pdf CV available [here](https://github.com/Conorisco/CV/raw/main/CV_conorisco/CV_conorisco.pdf)

+Short form pdf CV - TBC

+## Rationale

-Rationale: Before discovering `Vitae` I had a CV written in Word.
+Before discovering `Vitae` I had a CV written in Word.
 The word-based CV was created while I was still a teenager, probably when I applied to be a lifeguard.
 The .doc condtained horrible formatting and Word 'anchors' that made editing incredibly frustrating.

 I always wanted to learn LaTeX.
 I fell in love with `Rmarkdown` and was delighted when I found out it had LaTeX converter using LaTeX templates.